 A problem statement should be short and elaborate; a page is enough to suffice a good problem statement.

-A problem statement should include a status quo, which highlights the current state of things against how the ideal situation should be, highlighting the problem at hand and the importance of solving it.
+A statement of the problem should include a status quo, which highlights the current state of things against how the ideal situation should be, highlighting the problem at hand and the importance of solving it.
 Additionally, it should include a solution to the problem and the goals and aims of the solution.

 A problem statement is an area of concern requiring improvement.
 It’s a dive into a difficulty that needs elimination, and sometimes it’s a theoretically existing troubling question that necessitates deliberate investigation of a problem to create meaningful understanding.
 A well-written problem statement will keep the effort focused since it made a preview of a problem’s solvability.